TheJelmega/prog-lang/design/README.md

 #### `no_alias`

-The `no_alias` attribute is applied to function paramters with a pointer or pointer-like types, guaranteeing that these do not alias and may therefore apply optimizations based on this fact.
+The `no_alias` attribute is applied to function parameters with a pointer or pointer-like types, guaranteeing that these do not alias and may therefore apply optimizations based on this fact.

-#### `union_offset`

-The `union_offset` attribute allows a the offset of a field in a union to be defined, see [union field offsets](#761-union-field-offsets-).

 #### `bit_size`